AY2425S1-CS2103T-F14B-2/tp/docs/DeveloperGuide.md

 ### Adding, Deleting, and Editing courses

 Similar to adding, deleting and editing persons, but with courses.
+The courses are stored in file `data/courselist.json`.
 For adding, the command is `course-add c/CS2103T n/Software Engineering`.
 For deleting, the command is `course-delete c/CS2103T`.
 For editing, the command is `course-edit c/CS2103T n/Software Engineering II`.